 2. The library also has Flipster, for browsing magazines online from any Internet-connected computer.
 We started this a little over a year ago.
 There are many popular magazines, like Consumer Reports, People, Women's Day, Real Simple, and more.
 Flipster is made so that you can easily enlarge the pages on your computer.
 Here is a direct link to the login page for Flipster.
 Just type in your 14-digit library card number with no spaces, and you'll be in.

 Here is a screen shot of how to enlarge the magazine.
 I logged in and chose to view "Real Simple" magazine.
 See on the right side, the + and - symbols under "Zoom" -

-that is all you need to click on to make larger and smaller.
+That is all you need to click on to make the text larger and smaller.